PHACDataHub/R-Epi-analytics-template/docs/How-To-Use.md

 This documentation outlines the steps to modify the `app.R` and `install_dependencies.R` files in an R Shiny application and how to ensure that Docker reflects these changes.

+## TLDR
+Modifying the `app.R` and `install_dependencies.R` files allows you to customize the behavior and appearance of your R Shiny application.
+By following the steps outlined in this documentation, you can make changes to these files and ensure that Docker reflects these modifications when running the containerized application.

 ## Modifying app.R